1–2 spots available for Q2 · Claim yours

 React vs Vue in 2026 is a solved question for most teams: hire from your strongest regional pool, pick the framework your team knows or can hire into fastest, and ship.
 Both are correct answers.

 If you want a fresh pair of eyes on your specific team and roadmap, book a free strategy call.
-I will give you a straight recommendation, no stack preference agenda.
+Straight recommendation, no stack-preference agenda.

 Related reading: